CUBRID/cubrid-manual/en/sql/query/cte.rst

       'Car'                        8800

-Recursiven CTEs may fall into an infinite loop.
+Recursive CTEs may fall into an infinite loop.
 To avoid such case, set the system parameter **cte_max_recursions** to a desired threshold.
 Its default value is 2000 recursive iterations, maximum is 1000000 and minimum 2.

 .. code-block:: sql